Progressively Projected Newton's Method: Newton's Method

 However, projecting all the element Hessians is unnecessary.
 Consider element matrices $A$ and $B$, and the global matrix $P$:

 $A$ is indefinite with eigenvalues $\{-1,2\}$, $B$ is SPD with eigenvalues $\{2,2\}$, yet the assembled $P$ is SPD with eigenvalues $\{1,4\}$.
-Projecting $A$ would alter the global matrix unnecessarily and likely deteriorate convergence of Newton's method as shown by~\citet{pitfalls}.
-PDN addresses this issue by projecting only if the global matrix is proven indefinite, generally improving convergence over PN.
+Projecting $A$ would alter the global matrix unnecessarily and likely deteriorate convergence of Newton's method as shown by Longva et al.~\citet{pitfalls}.
+Project-on-Demand Newton addresses this issue by projecting all element Hessians only if the global matrix is proven indefinite, generally improving convergence over PN.